 Study Participants will receive complementary materials for the CBT (i.e., provided with a manual and relevant readings).

-Patient and caregiver education workshops offered at Toronto Western Hospital – Epilepsy Clinic.
-These workshops will be offered by doctors, nurse practitioners and community health professionals.
-Workshops are all free of cost and available to UHN patients with a diagnosis of Epilepsy.
-Registration for workshops opened from registration date until spots filled.
+Free online patient and caregiver education workshops will be offered through Toronto Western Hospital – Epilepsy Clinic.
+These workshops will be offered by doctors, nurse practitioners, mental health professionals, and community health partners.
+Workshops are available to patients with a diagnosis of Epilepsy, and their caregivers.
+Complete a registration form for

 You will be contacted with information about your first appointment.